Reading about Food and Digestive Systems

 - Pepsin helps us digest protein in our stomachs.

 - Pancreatic lipase breaks down fats.
 It is secreted by the pancreas.

 What is happening when we feel hungry?
 Or when we feel thirsty?
 What we are feeling is hormones signaling our brains that we need food or we need water.
 Hormones—made by the endocrine system—play a large role in our digestion process.
 They help maintain homeostasis by stimulating appetite, thirst, as well as many, many other bodily functions.

 The digestive system is essentially one long tube.
 It begins with the mouth and ends with the anus.
 On average, it is thirty feet long!
-In between the mouth and anus are many organs which play various roles; esophagus, stomach, small intestine, large intestine, and anus, to name a few.
+In between the mouth and anus are many organs which play various roles; esophagus, stomach, small and large intestine, and anus to name a few.

 Food is moved through the tube via muscle contractions.
 The muscle contractions start in the esophagus and end in the anus; moving in a wave called peristalsis.
 Peristalsis is the name of the movement of the muscle contractions moving the food through the tube.

 Digestion begins in the mouth.
 In the mouth, the teeth digest food mechanically, and the saliva digests starches chemically.
 And so begins the journey.

 After the mouth, the food travels to the stomach through a narrow tube called the esophagus.
 The esophagus moves the ball of chewed and partially digested food via peristalsis into the stomach.

 Once in the stomach, the food is further chemically digested.
 The protein is digested with the enzyme pepsin.
 Pepsin, along with other chemicals such as hydrochloric acid (HCl) chemically digest the food.
 Water, salts, and simple sugars are absorbed through the walls of the stomach.
 The rest of the nutrients are absorbed after exiting the stomach.

 The small intestine